Shutong-Song/menu_driven-database/README.md

 # A menu driven database

-1. description: A simple menu driven database written in C++ 11
+1. description: A simple menu driven database written in C++ 11.
+It support general database functionalities like create and drop tables, insert and delete records, and display records in a table.

 2. how to run:
     - compile library.cpp and library_main.cpp